pengtalk/learngit/readme.txt

-git is a vaersion control system git is free software
+git is a distributed vaersion control system git is free software